davydos/vividwealth-app/workflow_state.md

    - ✅ Install EAS CLI: Passed
    - ❌ EAS login: Failed with error because EXPO_TOKEN was already set
    - ⏹️ Initialize EAS project: Not reached (previous step failed)
+   - ❌ Android credentials import: Failed with "Generating a new Keystore is not supported" (fixed by using credentials:upload)
    - ⏹️ Build Preview: Not reached (previous step failed)

 **Improvements Since Last Run:**